spoonerWeb/tcabuilder/README.md

 1. Compose the field list for the form of a content element or any other record
 1. Change the types of existing definitions

+### Introducing TcaCreator in v1.6.0

+With the TCA creator you have the possibility to create TCA forms from scratch and do not need to think about the configuration of the default fields like the `ctrl` section or the default fields in the `columns` section.

+More to see in the [Examples Section](#tcacreator)

 ## Installation

 `composer require spooner-web/tcabuilder`